Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Sparse Subgraphs

-This is in sharp contrast to \textsc{Densest-$k$-Subgraph}, which is W[1]-hard even in $2$-closed graphs~\cite{RS08}.
-In \textsc{Densest-$k$-Subgraph} one asks for a vertex subset~$S\subseteq V(G)$ of exactly~$k$ vertices such that~$G[S]$ has at least $t$ edges.
+\begin{corollary} \textsc{Sparsest-$k$-Subgraph} has a kernel with at most $\gamma k^2$ vertices. \end{corollary} This is in sharp contrast to \textsc{Densest-$k$-Subgraph}, where one asks for a set~$S\subseteq V(G)$ of exactly~$k$ vertices such that~$G[S]$ has at least $t$ edges: \textsc{Densest-$k$-Subgraph} is W[1]-hard with respect to~$k$ even in $2$-closed graphs~\cite{RS08}.